-52.543 The Philosophy of Love
+52.543 The Philosophy of Love S1 L2T0

-Four main topics:

-1. The distinction between eros and agape.
-This, together with the cognate distinctions between desire and love and between lust and love, is considered with an emphasis on Plato, SI Paul, St Augustine, St Thomas Aquinas, and Luther.
+Four main topics: 1.
+The distinction between eros and agape.
+This, together with the cognate distinctions between desire and love and between lust and love, is considered with an emphasis on Plato, St

+\\ Level II status in Philosophy consists in 1. being in second or later year of university study, and 2. having taken and passed at least one Level I Philosophy unit.
+If the unit is composed of two half-units, these must have been passed in the same session.
+The prerequisite may be waived in certain cases by the School.

+Paul, St Augustine, St Thomas Aquinas, and Luther.
 Orid, Lucretius and Freud are given secondary consideration in this section (Freud on genital and narcissistic love).
 2. The relation between love and reason.
 This, together with the relation between love and will, is studied mainly in Plato, St Augustine and St Thomas.
 Freud is given secondary consideration.
 3. Union and separation.
 This is studied mainly in Plato, St Augustine, Plotinus.
 Secondary consideration is given to St Teresa, Hegel, McTaggart and Freud.
 4. Courtly and romantic love.
 The main interest here lies in the attachment to the unattainable and it is treated in various texts from the troubadours to the modern novel and film.

-52.553 Contemporary Moral Issues S2 L2T0

-Investigation and discussion of a number of contemporary moral issues such as privacy, abortion, punishment and responsibility, civil disobedience, prejudice and discrimination, sexual morality, and death, suicide and euthanasia.